AndrexCodes/Portfolio/README.md

-# Andrew Macharia - Portfolio
+# Your Name - Portfolio

-A modern, responsive personal portfolio website built with Next.js, TypeScript, and Tailwind CSS.
+A personal portfolio website showcasing my projects and skills, built with Next.js, TypeScript, and Tailwind CSS.

 ## 🚀 Features